Meghana138/Library-Catalog/README.md

-## NOTE:
-This project is subject to change by the developer and is still in development

 ## Things you need before getting started --
 Install these packages if you don't have them already in your system